Custom Channels

 uyuni_component

 is optional.
 This parameter can specify only one component.
 It is not possible to list the components.
 An apt source entry allows to specify multiple components, but for Uyuni it is not possible.
-Instead you must create separate repository for each component.
+Instead you must create a separate repository for each component.

 uyuni_arch